Mercedes-AMG E53 review (2025) review: long live the...prince?

 What about the interior?

 Exactly like a current-gen E-Class’s, but with added AMG-ness.
 In the top-spec cars we drove that meant lots of leather, aluminium, satin chrome and shiny carbon fibre.
-Overall it feels well put together – certainly compared with some other recent Mercedes products – and looks expensive.
-Which it should, because with prices starting at £90,860 for the standard Premium saloon and rising to £118,110 for the most expensive estate in Edition 1 trim, it is very expensive.
+Overall it largely feels well put together – there’s still the too much flimsy-feeling piano black plastic inside – and looks expensive.
+Which it should, because with prices starting at £92,120 for the standard Premium saloon and rising to £100,245 for the most expensive estate, it is very expensive.

-With our German test cars in the bee’s-knees trim we got to try the AMG Performance front seats as well.
+We got to try the AMG Performance front seats as well.
 They’re noteworthy: brilliant for long-distance comfort and cornering support.
-They add to a driving position that – in left-hand-drive guise – had no real flaws.
+They add to a driving position that had no real flaws.
+But they’re not vital if you need to trim some costs – the standard seats also grip and support in all the right places.

 We also had the optional full Superscreen treatment that adds a passenger screen.
 As with the driver’s display and central infotainment screen, that too comes with AMG-specific software.
 The passenger can, for instance, see how fast you’re going, or try to forget how fast you’re going by watching YouTube instead, just like they can in a regular E-Class.